 Water, when converted to steam, increases in volume to occupy some 1700 times more volume, and the steam process still rules industrial power generation.
 Containing water’s expanding property in a boiler and releasing the pressure in an engine allows work to be accomplished.
 Watt’s engine did this so well that he invented the concept ‘horsepower’ to compare his engine’s work output to the work done with a horse.
 He famously measured the horse’s work output, multiplied it by 1.5 and said for each horsepower rating of his engines they would raise a 330 pound load 100 feet in height in one minute.
 His monumental contribution in the energy conversion field is commemorated by the fact that today the watt is our official measure of power, converting 746 watts into each horsepower.

-Richard Trevithick strengthened his boilers and built engines that used high pressure steam, allowing steam to condense directly to atmosphere.
+Richard Trevithick strengthened his boilers and built engines that used high-pressure steam, allowing steam to condense directly into the atmosphere.
 All previous engines had needed the vacuum created by condensing steam to draw in a fresh charge of steam used for the ‘push’ inside those early engines.
-The use of higher pressure steam reduced weight or total mass of power-producing system by a huge factor, finally opening up the path to mobile power.
+The use of higher pressure steam reduced the weight or total mass of power-producing systems by a huge factor, finally opening up the path to mobile power.
 His first mobile ‘tractors’, showed the way to railroading, finally made possible when material science taught Henry Bessemer how to make steel and his quality rails were able to support the great loads of locomotives.
 The rail transportation industry was born with the steam process now converting some 20% of a fuel’s heat content into useful work.

 It’s at this time the laws of thermodynamics were discovered and documented by the young, brilliant Sadi Carnot.
 He showed mankind that science can explain how heat engines work.
-As thermodynamics prove, there is a heat loss at every stage in the conversion of energy, and with each step needed to go from a heat source to the final action of useful work, the efficiency of the process suffers.
-It is thus that other geniuses considered how to built engines that expanded fuel gases directly inside themselves.
+As the laws of thermodynamics prove, there is a heat loss at every stage in the conversion of energy, and with each step needed to go from a heat source to the final action of useful work, the efficiency of the process suffers.
+Other geniuses considered how to build engines that expanded fuel gases directly inside themselves.